When last did you enjoy a Delicious Traditional Greek Meal?

 - Cook meatballs for 10 minutes or so, turning occasionally, until fully cooked and well-crusted on all sides.

-- Remove meatballs from skillet onto paper towels.
+- Remove meatballs from the skillet onto paper towels.

 - Discard most of the cooking fat from the skillet.